 Who Is Eligible For This Visa?

-• Able to pass a skills assessment (valid for three years) of your qualifications.
+- Have a positive skills assessment (valid for three years) of your qualifications.

 Steps in the process

-• Receive an invitation from the Department of Immigration;
+- Receive an invitation from the Department of Home Affairs;

 It is important to understand that an Expression of Interest (EOI) isnot a visa application and will not result in a bridging visa in Australia.
 Furthermore, any claims made in an EOI which cannot be substantiated in a visa application, for example, English fluency, qualifications, work experience, will lead to a refusal of the visa application.